 Special Project – Stormwater

-The Sammamish Habitat is leading a group of concerned citizens and community leaders to steward the stormwater system in Sammamish.
+The Sammamish Wildlife Habitat group is leading a group of concerned citizens and community leaders to steward the stormwater system in Sammamish.
 The goals of this group are to:

 - Plant native species around stormwater facilities, where appropriate an allowable